 Depending on what we find during the nutrition screening, we may recommend that the patient sees one of our nutritionists, a physician or both.
 In some cases, addicts who are in poor health may need to see a physician to have lab work done.
 This way, we can determine what vitamins and supplements are needed to restore nutrients in the body.

 Nutrition Tips for Early Recovery

 There’s no specific diet that is recommended for recovering drug and alcohol addicts.
-A healthy diet that consists of protein, vegetables and fruits and whole grain breads and cereals is sufficient for most individuals.
+A healthy diet that consists of protein, vegetables and fruits, and whole grain bread and cereals is sufficient for most individuals.
 Recovering addicts must take care of their health because it helps them maintain sobriety.

 Here are a few nutrition tips for newly recovering addicts.

 Establish a Routine

 It’s important for recovering addicts to eat at regular times.
 This prevents the body from feeling hungry, which could lead to a craving for drugs or alcohol.
 Additionally, depression is a common issue in early recovery.
 Eating regular meals can prevent mood swings and protect sobriety.